 We get hundreds of submissions, therefore we will only get back to you if your film has been accepted by the festival for presentation.
 Results are announced to filmmakers by January 15th, 2023.

 MISAFF accepts only online secure links to films for consideration.
 If your film is online or has already been screened in Ontario, it might be rejected.

-In case there are no live screenings this year, the filmmakers have to agree to online presentations of their films if submitting on this platform.
+In case there are no live screenings this year, the filmmakers have to agree to online presentations of their films if submitted on this platform.